“Freiheit für Lina”: The Trial of the Female Militant Leftist that Mobilized Thousands in Leipzig

-Since her arrest in November 2020, Germany has been captivated by the image of a tall woman in her mid-20s with a blurred face stepping out of a police van.
+Since her arrest in November 2020, Germany has been captivated by the image of a tall woman in her mid-20s with a blurred face stepping out of a police helicopter.
 With no former criminal record, the graduate student from Kassel, known as “Lina E.” is charged with forming and “commanding” a criminal organization, assaults resulting in “dangerous bodily harm” to others, “a serious breach of the peace,” robbery, damage to property, and forgery.

 Simply put, Lina is accused of forming a militant autonomist cell, who spied on and violently ambushed members of Germany’s far-right scene, leading to the serious injury of 13 persons over multiple occasions.
 The fact that her group targeted perceived or substantiated members of the far-right, along with increased attention from law enforcement upon extra-parliamentary left-wing political movements have naturally created tremendous support for Lina and her codefendants among the left in general.